Google Analytics is Going to Its Grave

 This is one of the most consequential moves Google has made since launching Google Analytics in 2005, followed by Universal Analytics (UA) in 2012.

 Today, Universal Analytics is the standard platform for digital analytics tracking and reporting.
-It’s estimated that Google Analytics is installed on approximately 28.1 million (roughly 55.49%) of the world’s websites and it’s the primary tool businesses rely on to analyze their client’s website traffic.
+It’s estimated that Google Analytics is installed on approximately 28.1 million (roughly 55.49%) of the world’s websites, and it’s the primary tool businesses rely on to analyze their client’s website traffic.
 And it’s going away (sort of).

 GA4, the analytics tool replacing the “old” Google Analytics, will measure site traffic in a completely different way and feature an entirely new dashboard and new reports.
 Your old website traffic data won’t just migrate over to GA4 automatically as it had in the past because of differing technologies behind GA4 and Google Analytics.
 Think of a digital camera versus the old film-canister camera.
 A digital camera can’t use old-stye film and vice versa.